Food back on the menu at Northampton pub and music venue

 The unique selling point of the Old Five Bells and Entertainment Venue is the function room, she said, which can be hired out free of charge to 150 people.

-Mickey's Cafe who has been serving up grub in St James for nine years, near the Thomas Beckett pub.
+The food is being cooked by Micky's Cafe who has been serving up grub in St James for nine years, near the Thomas Beckett pub.

 "We have put a lot of hard work into it," Liz said.
-"Me and Mickey's partner are friends and we decided he was going to come into the pub and use the back room, so that back room is now a cafe as well as a music venue.
+"Me and Micky's partner are friends and we decided he was going to come into the pub and use the back room, so that back room is now a cafe as well as a music venue.

 "We have since had new faces coming in all the time.

-Every weekend the watering hole hosts a live music event but Liz sees it becoming a popular Motown venue.
+Every weekend the watering hole hosts a live music event but Liz see's it becoming a popular Motown venue.

 It comes as DJ Phatbloke and Mick Murphy, who has been in the Motown business for 50 years in Northampton, have both started playing one Sunday a month respectively.